turboteddy/express-bootstrap-SPA/README.md

 # express-bootstrap-SPA
-Simple and effective way to get a compact Single-page Bootstrap application up - perfect for prototyping
+A simple and effective way to get a compact Single-page application (SPA) application / Bootstrap page up and going - perfect for prototyping!